anon-blue/anon.blue/README.txt

                  une respiration                                        à rien
                                                   A novemvbre
              et à ses cadavres                                                 ?
+                                                                       yes pleas

-                                   what is love
+e                                  what is love
               apple                                                 nn
                                                                 Banana
                                                00
                                                    Good question!
-                      Is it a song?
+                      Is it a song?                   m e too thanks

                                                                      swshjdkkdkk
 kdkkmmmmmmmmmmmm